krry/atmanaut.me/content/README.md

 Forestry.io CMS, and auto-deployable on now.sh.

 ## TODO
-- [ ] flesh out tagging system for asidebar and posts
+- [ ] debug auto-deploy with Forestry and now
+- [ ] make layout mobile friendly
+- [ ] refresh color palette: chakras, soulstones
 - [ ] scour hugo docs and try out features
-- [ ] refresh color palette: chakras, soulstones
-- [ ] consider annotation lane for links and sidenotes (a la footnotes)
+- [ ] structure metadata for tags in archetypes
+- [x] flesh out tagging system for asidebar and posts
-- [ ] learn how to direct link to other posts
+- [x] learn how to direct link to other posts; document below
 - [x] style summaries: timestamps, titles, etc.
 - [x] add routes to `now.json` to enable Github master push deploy
   - move `now.json` back to root
   - change npm scripts to work with new build config
-- [x] add logo
+- [x] add logo and brand

+## Considering
+- [ ] es6 support, babel, webpack, etc.
+- [ ] annotation lane for links and sidenotes (a la footnotes)

 ## Tagging, Categories, and Taxonomies